datascience65a-glitch/bpd-overtime-analysis/README.md

 ## Project Overview
 This project analyzes the **Boston Police Department (BPD) budget and payroll data (2024)** to understand:
 - Shifts in funding across departments.
-- Officer pay trends (regular vs overtime vs injury pay).
+- Officer pay trends (regular vs overtime pay).
 - Employees with highest regular pay with respect to other Boston city employees.
-- Prediction of overtime expenditure based on regular,retro,injure,other payments given to the employees.
+- Prediction of overtime expenditure based on regular,retro,injure,other payments given to the employees using regression.

- **Extension Goals (if time permits):**
-- Predict future overtime costs using ML models.
-- Detect anomalies in officer pay patterns.
-- Explore clustering of officers based on pay/(Overtime)OT behavior.
-- Investigate systemic trends or inequalities.
-- Build classification models to predict which officers are likely to become “high overtime earners” in future years.
----

 ## Dataset and Dataset preprocessin
 The analysis uses multiple datasets: